Hoop houses & low tunnels

 Top Reasons to use Tunnels in your Garden

-- Sunlight Protection- the majority of cool season crops will bolt (try and flower and go to seed) once the summer temperatures set in.
-This means you might lose some or many of your spring sown crops.
-Using light-weight row cover hoop tunnels over your crops ensures reduced direct sunlight to extend the harvest and reduce the bolting.
-Learn more bolting tips here.
+Sounds strange that you’d want to reduce sunlight, but summer can get hot.
+The majority of cool season crops will bolt (try and flower and go to seed) when summer temperatures get hot.
+It’s common to lose many of your cool season crops.
+Use light-weight row cover hoop tunnels over your plants can help.
+This reduces direct sunlight to extend the harvest and reduce the bolting.

-- Warming the Soil in the Spring – this is one of my favorite ways to use hoop tunnels, to warm up the soil in the early spring to allow for early spring sowing or transplanting.
+This is one of my favorite ways to use hoop tunnels, to warm up the soil in the early spring.
+Warming up the soil allows for early spring sowing or transplanting.
 For this I use plastic covers not the row cover to create that greenhouse effect.

-- Protecting Summer Transplants- warm season crops need to be transplanted after the risk of frosts, however spring and early summer can still offer stressful weather for your young seedlings.
+Warm season crops need to be transplanted after the risk of frosts, however spring and early summer can still offer stressful weather.
+Seedlings like tomatoes, peppers, and melons dislike cold raining springs or summers.
 One year it rained for 5 weeks straight in June in our location and I lost all but 1 pepper plant!
-The following season I used hoop tunnels over many of the warm season crops to increase the temperature and offer some wind and rain protection.
-I sometimes leave the tunnel and have the plastic over handy ready to place over if needed.
-Although it’s a tad risky, you can also use hoop tunnels to transplant warm season crops earlier than normal and keep heavy weight row cover handy for late season light frosts.
+The following season I used hoop tunnels over many of the warm season crops.
+This helped to increase the temperature and offer some wind and rain protection.

-Although it will take a some practice, patience and observation, using hoop tunnels in your garden is a great gardening skill to master!
+Although it will take a some practice using hoop tunnels in your garden is a great gardening skill to master!